Kotlin/kotlinx.serialization/docs/topics/serialization-transform-json.md

 {kotlin-runnable="true"}

-This example manually selects the appropriate subclass without using plugin-generated code, which is why the class does not need to be sealed, as recommended in the [Serialize closed polymorphic classes](serialization-polymorphism.md#serialize-closed-polymorphic-classes) section.
+This example manually selects the appropriate subclass without using plugin-generated code, which is why the class doesn't need to be `sealed`.

 <!--- > You can get the full code [here](../../guide/example/example-json-transform-04.kt). -->